Selindek/spring-data-jpa-acl/acl/README.md

 		/ ...
 	}

-... that will grant permission to the attachments of a document for the owner of the document (Because the owner is an AclUser annotated with @AclOwner in the Document.class), but it won't grant any permissions to the members of the WorkGroups which are linked to the document.
+... that will grant permission to the attachments of a document for the owner of the document (Because the owner is an AclUser annotated with `@AclOwner` in the Document.class), but it won't grant any permissions to the members of the WorkGroups which are linked to the document.

-In this cases we can use the @AclParent annotation.
-We can define the permissions in the same way as for the @AclOwner:
+In this cases we can use the `@AclParent` annotation.
+We can define the permissions in the same way as for the `@AclOwner`:

 		@AclParent({"update", "delete", "execute"})
 		@ManyToOne
 		private Document document;

-@AclParent declares that any user who has the listed permissions to the annotated object or collection of objects gain that permission to this object too.
+`@AclParent` declares that any user who has the listed permissions to the annotated object or collection of objects gain that permission to this object too.
-So the owner of the parent document will gain all the permissions (Even the "execute" one because the default @AclOwner annotation grants "all" permissions, even user-defined ones), and the members of the WorkGroups associated with the documents will gain "update" permission (Their @AclOwner annotation allows only "update")
+So the owner of the parent document will gain all the permissions (Even the "execute" one because the default `@AclOwner` annotation grants "all" permissions, even user-defined ones), and the members of the WorkGroups associated with the documents will gain "update" permission (Their `@AclOwner` annotation allows only "update")

 Sometimes you need further refining the permissions.
 You want to grant different permissions to an object than to its parent.
-In this case you can define a prefix for the @AclParent annotation:
+In this case you can define a prefix for the `@AclParent` annotation:

 	@AclParent(value={"update","delete"}, prefix="attachments")

 In this case if a user has permission to the parent object only the permissions with the proper prefix will take place.
 If we added the previous annotation to the document field in the Attachment.class then we have to grant "attachments-update" and "attachments-delete" permissions to the owner and the workGroups field of the documents if want to allow the owner and the members of the linked WorkGroups to modify the attachments.

-@AclParent annotations are evaluated recursively.
+`@AclParent` annotations are evaluated recursively.
 You can even stack the prefixes like "documents-attachments-read"

-The main purpose of @AclParent annotations is that you don't have to set permissions to all of the objects.
+The main purpose of `@AclParent` annotations is that you don't have to set permissions to all of the objects.
 You can easily build up a "permission tree".
 If a user has permission to the root she has permissions to all the leafs too.

-In a complex DB where you have to define dozens of inherited permissions there is a chance that you accidentally create a inheritance-loop. to avoid infinite-loops during permission evaluating you can set the maximum depth of permission inheritance via @AclParent annotations.
+In a complex DB where you have to define dozens of inherited permissions there is a chance that you accidentally create a inheritance-loop. to avoid infinite-loops during permission evaluating you can set the maximum depth of permission inheritance via `@AclParent` annotations.
 Set the following property in your application.properties file (the default value is 2):

 	spring.data.jpa.acl.max-depth = 2

 ## @AclRolePermission

 An other common permission control is the role-based permission system.
-With the @AclRolePermission annotation you can easily grant permissions to a given domain class by roles.
+With the `@AclRolePermission` annotation you can easily grant permissions to a given domain class by roles.
 Because it grants permissions by role and not by relations it should be used on the class itself, not on properties.
 The value field of the annotation is the same as in the other annotations: It contains an array of strings which represents the permissions.
 The other field of the annotation is 'roles()'.
 It is also an array of string where each string represents a role (i.e. a authority name for a GrantedAuthority object).
 An empty role array means that ANY user with ANY role will gain the listed permissions.
 So annotating a domain class with the following annotation means that everybody will gain "read" access to these domain objects (The default value of the roles field is an empty array):

 	@AclRolePermission("read")
 	@Entity